-Jump lists is an extra generation feature for navigation to files, folders and applications in Windows 10 like in the earlier versions of Windows.
+Jump lists are an extra generation feature for navigation to files, folders, and applications in Windows 10 like in the earlier versions of Windows.
 But Windows 10 has added few tweaks to turn on and turn off this feature.
 Here you will read how to Show Jump Lists on Start and Taskbar in Windows 10 after tweaking in setting application.

-- Upon the emergence of the Settings app, click Personalization symbol.
+- Upon the emergence of the Settings app, click – Personalization.

-- Go to the second last option on the left column and click Start.
+- Go to the second last option in the left column and click – Start.

-- The Start on the right pane showcases few option.
-Read the last one, Show recently opened items in Jump Lists on Start or Taskbar.
+- Read the last one, Show recently opened items in Jump Lists on Start or Taskbar.

 - To Show Jump Lists on Start and Taskbar in Windows 10, toggle it to On.

 - Now, right click on any opened program on Taskbar and you can see the Jump Lists.

 - On Start Menu, right-click on any program and it displays you the Jump Lists.